ahmedabdin08/OS_Simulation/README.md

 # OS_Simulation
 A simulator for various components of a distributed multi-node operating system includes inter-process communication, scheduling algorithms, and clock synchronization across the nodes.
 Multithreading simulates the multi-node system and priority queues are used for the various scheduling algorithms.
+This simulator was developed as part of the course requirements for CSCI3120, taught by Dr. Alex Brodsky.

 ## Features
 ### Process primitives: Each process has a set of primitives (pseudo-instructions)